John McHugh Sr.

-John McHugh Sr. (6 March 1924 – 21 July 2019) was an American World War II veteran who participated in the D Day invasion, the Battle of Normandy and the Battle of the Bulge.
-He was in the 1st Infantry Division and was awarded the Silver Star and the Bronze Star.
+John McHugh Sr. (March 6, 1924 – July 21, 2019) was an American World War II veteran who participated in the D Day invasion, the Battle of Normandy and the Battle of the Bulge.
+He was in the 1st Infantry Division and was awarded the Silver Star and Bronze Star.
 The State of New York placed him in its Veterans Hall of Fame.
 His hometown Whitestone, New York has co-named a street after him.

 Military service

 After high school graduation in 1942 McHugh was drafted and completed basic training at Fort McClellan in Alabama.
-After basic training he went to New York and was transported on the Queen Elizabeth to the United Kingdom.
+After basic training, he went to New York and was transported on the Queen Elizabeth to the United Kingdom.
 McHugh was in the 1st Infantry Division which landed at Normandy on D-Day and went on to fight at the Battle of Normandy and the Battle of the Bulge.
 The State of New York placed him in its Veterans Hall of Fame.

 D-Day Invasion

-McHugh and the First Infantry Division (also known as Big Red One) arrived in landing craft at Omaha Beach on D-Day, 6 June 1944, at 7:30am.
+McHugh and the First Infantry Division (also known as Big Red One) arrived in landing craft at Omaha Beach on D-Day, June 6, 1944, at 7:30am.
 McHugh and roughly 10 soldiers disembarked.
 As soon as they exited the landing craft, it was destroyed by a German shell.
 McHugh had been assigned to carry a tripod for a machine gun, however the soldier carrying the machine gun was killed in action so McHugh began crawling up the beach without a weapon.
 He spent the day in the sand avoiding German gunfire.

 Referring to his own experience on D-day, McHugh said, "It's hell day, it really is a hell day.
-Scared stiff, petrified and running like hell… It was a lot of bodies around, I didn't want to be one of them.”
+Scared stiff, petrified and running like hell… It was a lot of bodies around, I didn't want to be one of them."
 His experience has been cited as emblematic of the dire experiences and vanishing memories of D-Day vets.
 McHugh sent the money that he earned in the army to his mother (Catherine); his father John was deceased.